ActiveAnalytics/alternative-methods-call-c-from-d/README.md

 $ dmd callc_native.d -L-lfftw3 -L-lm && ./callc_native
 ```

+*When using the DMD compiler, C flags are passed with a `-L` prefix*.

 ## Calling fftw3 C functions from D using `dstep`

-The `dstep` library works by converting C header files to a D file with all the exported items within `extern (C)` so that there is no need to write the interface yourself, you simply compile the new file with your code as if it where just another module.
+The `dstep` library works by converting C header files to a D file with all the exported items within `extern (C)` so there is no need to write the interface yourself, you simply compile the new file with your code as if it where just another module.
 The installation details for `dstep` can be found at the <a href="https://github.com/jacob-carlborg/dstep" target="_blank">GitHub page</a>.

 Once installed, using `dstep` is pretty easy.
-Simply run the dstep executable against the header file(s) containing the functionality you wish to use:
+Simply run the `dstep` command executable against the header file(s) containing the functionality you wish to use:

 ```bash
 $ dstep fftw3.h
 ```

-Which produces a D file `fftw3.d`.
-Sometimes `dstep` makes conversion errors.
+The above command creates a D file `fftw3.d`.
+However `dstep` sometimes makes conversion errors.
 In this case we see

 ```d
 //...